-Roman Harris rolled over in bed, he was still tired but the alarm had gone off and he needed to be up to do breakfast.
+Roman Harris rolled over in bed peering up with just-opened eyes at the cream ceiling above, he was still tired but the alarm had gone off and he needed to be up to do breakfast.
 Groaning he swung his legs out of bed and shivered as his feet touched the cold floor below.

 “Get me a coffee.”
-The woman sleeping beside him muttered and he grinned before muttering something and stuffing his feet into slippers.
+The woman sleeping beside him in the bed muttered and he grinned before muttering something and stuffing his feet into slippers.

 Walking over to the wardrobe he dragged on a dressing gown and tied the sash around his waist shrugging at the excess weight he had on his stomach now, no longer the hard muscles of his youth.
 He resolved to start running again but knew that it was a foolish thought; he never had time anymore now he was a married man with a family.